MichaelCurrin/os-genesis/docs/other/setup-steps.md

 - Set up power manager under settings.
     - Turn on _notifications_ and _tray icon_.
 - Set up network
-    - Edit `/etc/hosts` and set up my home machines.
-This can happen later when I need it.
+    - Edit `/etc/hosts` and set up machines on the home work.
+This can happen later when needed.
 - Optionally disable the need for password when running `sudo` commands.
     1. Run `sudo visudo`.
-    1. Set this with your username.
+    1. Set this with your username. e.g.
         ```
         %michael ALL=(ALL) NOPASSWD:ALL
         ```